-To achieve gender equity, economic growth, and future sustainability, women must be included in agriculture.
+To achieve gender equality, economic growth, and future sustainability, women must be included in agriculture.
 On the global scale, the United Nations has recognized gender equality and empowerment of women and girls as a top priority in their Sustainable Development Goals.
 The coffee sector is no exception to this issue.

 “This project was a unique experience; it created individual and collective leadership.
 It trained us to accomplish greater empowerment as women, which is new to us, and positioned us to make decisions and address education.
 These are important topics for us, and for the new generations of our families.”Doña Vicenta, Doña Rosalba, Doña Manuela (women’s project leadership)